 - Issues in Operations Management (UL2) - Semester 1 (2010/2011)

-- This lecture explores a set of critical areas in Operations Management in depth using a Management Science approach.
+- This lecture explores a set of critical areas in Operations Management in depth which is based on mathematical models (Operational Research/Management Science approach).

 - Module catalogue (MAN2086)

 - Project Management & Computer Lab.
 (PG, UG) - Semester 2 (2012)